-Almost daily, we are asked by clients: “Should I title my vehicle into my Living Trust?”
+Our clients often ask us, “Should I title my vehicle into my Living Trust?”
 The short answer is yes.
-For personal vehicles, it’s usually best to include them in your Living Trust to make life easier on your heirs (company vehicles are typically titled in the name of the company).
+For personal vehicles, it’s usually best to include them in your living trust to make life easier for your heirs (company vehicles are typically titled in the name of the company).

-Let’s look deeper into why this is so.
+Let’s look deeper into why vehicles should be in a trust.

-Titling your car in your Living Trust minimizes headaches for your Successor Trustee.
-Remember that in Arizona, probate is required if you pass away with assets worth more than $75,000 titled under your individual name (i.e. not titled in your Living Trust).
+Titling your car in your living trust minimizes headaches for your successor trustee.
+Remember that in Arizona, probate is required if you pass away with assets worth more than $75,000 titled under your individual name (i.e. assets that are not titled in your living trust).

-- For example, let’s say you pass away and you had 3 assets that you had forgotten to title in your Living Trust– a $45,000 RV, a $25,000 truck, and a checking account with $5,001 in it.
+- For example, let’s say you pass away and you had 3 assets that you had forgotten to title in your living trust: a $45,000 RV, a $25,000 truck, and a checking account with $5,001 in it.
 Since these 3 assets combined total $75,001.00, all 3 assets must pass through probate.
-This will significantly increase the time, expense and headaches involved in settling your estate.
+This will significantly increase the time, expense, and headaches involved in settling your estate for your loved ones.

 - We advise clients to stay far away from this $75,000 limit, so it is best to title vehicles in your Living Trust.

-But even if your car is valued well under $75,000, keeping it titled in your Living Trust allows your Successor Trustee to easily sell your vehicle (or transfer it to the person you direct) after you die or become disabled.
+But even if your car is valued well under $75,000, keeping it titled in your living trust is still beneficial.
+It allows your successor trustee to easily sell your vehicle (or promptly transfer it to the intended beneficiary) after you die or become disabled.

-- It’s easiest to do this at the time you purchase the vehicle.
-When you purchase your vehicle, remember to show the dealership your Trust ID card so they know to issue the title in the name of your Living Trust.
+It’s easiest to do put your vehicle in a trust at the time you purchase it.
+When you purchase your vehicle, remember to show the dealership your trust ID card so they know to issue the title in the name of your living trust.
 Done!
 Simple and easy.

-But what if you get in a car accident and get sued?
-Will all of your Trust assets be exposed to this lawsuit if the Trust owns your vehicle?
+But what happens if you get in a car accident and get sued?
+Will all of your trust assets be exposed to this lawsuit if the Trust owns your vehicle?

-Click here to contact us and schedule your free trust review!
+Contact us today to schedule your free trust review!